LOST 033 - Ben, There? Done That

 It's strongly suggested that The Adversary has an innate ability to "read" people, and present Itself to those most susceptible.
 Ben's isolated and unloved, and that makes him very susceptible.
 The Adversary is here.

 But wait.
-How did The Adversary get just outside Ben's bedroom window, when The Adversary is the black smoke, and we've seen the black smoke is deterred by the sonic fence?
+How did The Adversary get just outside Ben's bedroom window, when The Adversary is the black smoke, when we've recently seen that the black smoke is deterred by the sonic fence?

 Good question!
 Hold on a sec.

 2) Mother at the fence, I know, I know, it's even more serious.
 So Dead Mother meets young Ben out by the fence, but warns him against crossing its threshold, which would (I presume) have killed him.
 Later, we see young Ben has learned to shut down the fence and is using his pet rabbit as a test to ensure that the danger has been removed.
 How did he figure this out?
 Well, Ben's a smart and resourceful man, so it stands to reason that he was smart and resourceful as a kid.
-However, I think we can take many more conversations at the fence or within Dharma territory as read; Dead Mother is guiding young Ben.
+However, I think we can take many more conversations at the fence or within Dharma territory as a given; Dead Mother is guiding young Ben.
+(As an aside, it is this pattern, which we'll see repeat itself in future episodes, that helps form my strong belief that this is also what has been happening—unseen by us—to Locke).

 So what specifically is The Adversary after?
 I believe It sees opportunity and is pursuing it.